A microphysically inspired approach to dark matter-dark energy interactions: first bounds on dark-sector scattering cross sections

-We also performed a model selection analysis using the reduced chi-squared statistic.
-We found that the IDE model yields $\chi^2_{\nu} \approx 0.88$, a value highly comparable to that of the standard $\Lambda$CDM model ($0.8796$).
+We also performed a {goodness-of-fit analysis} using the reduced chi-squared statistic.
+We found that the IDE model yields $\chi^2_{\nu} \approx 0.88$, a value highly comparable to that of the standard $\Lambda$CDM model ($0.8793$).
 This demonstrates that the proposed IDE scenario is a viable cosmological model that fits the observational data with high precision.

 Finally, we observed a correlation between the interaction strength and the comoving sound horizon at the drag epoch, $r_{s,drag}$.
-While individual background probes allow for larger deviations in $r_{s,drag}$, the inclusion of CMB priors breaks this degeneracy, fixing the sound horizon to $\approx 147.7$ Mpc and consequently suppressing the allowed interaction range.
+While the background probes allow for larger deviations in $r_{s,drag}$, the inclusion of the acoustic-scale prior $\ell_A$ partially breaks this degeneracy, constraining the sound horizon to $\approx 144$ Mpc and suppressing the allowed interaction range.
 Future perspectives for this work include extending the analysis to linear perturbations to investigate if the microphysical nature of this coupling affects the growth of structure ($f\sigma_8$) and the full CMB power spectrum distinctively from standard $\Lambda$CDM.

+\textit{Acknowledgments} --- AAE and FBA acknowledge the support from the University of Science and Technology of China.
+FBA also acknowledges support from the Chinese Academy of Sciences as well as the Br-A Talent Program.